particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ## Setting up an organization

-Currently the Device Management Dashboard is in private beta.
+Currently the organization dashboard is in private beta.
 If you are interested in gaining access, please contact [hello@particle.io](mailto:hello@particle.io).
-The dashboard will be available to everyone in Fall 2015.
+The organization dashboard will be available to everyone in Fall 2015.

 Once you have access to create an organization from the Particle team, log into your dashboard at [dashboard.particle.io](https://dashboard.particle.io) and click on the "New Organization" button that appears in the navigation: